A

 C

-Sometimes it will be necessary to change your charity's rules - maybe new rules might better support new ways of doing things, or they might improve governance structures.
-Whatever the reason, making changes to your charity's rules is a significant decision.
-There are some things to keep in mind when going through this process.
+Sometimes it may be necessary for a charity to change its governing document in order to support new ways of doing things or to improve governance structures.
+Making changes to your charity's governing document is a significant decision, and there are some things to keep in mind when working through this process.

-Charities play an important role in supporting the victims of natural disasters.
-From providing food and shelter, to counselling those who have lost loved ones through a disaster, across Australia, charities are always at the heart of responding to major emergencies.
-Therse tips are for charities who want to support disaster relief.
+Charities play an important role in supporting the victims of natural disasters – from providing food and shelter to counselling those who may have lost loved ones.
+Across Australia, charities are always at the heart of responding to major emergencies.
+This guidance list some things charities need to do or consider when looking to support disaster relief.

 Charity tax concessions